Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-The anchors here are There are times when what seems to factual disagreements turn out to, Semantic Misunderstandings and Factual Disagreements, and Semantic Misunderstandings Disguised as Disagreements.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep There are times when what seems to factual disagreements turn out to, Semantic Misunderstandings and Factual Disagreements, and Semantic Misunderstandings Disguised as Disagreements in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.